 The charity currently runs four hostels, which can accommodate up to 29 residents in mainly self-contained units with access to cooking, laundry and communal facilities.
 Residents receive support from designated ‘houseparents’ and an experienced Manager who provides guidance and encouragement as they embark upon their chosen paths, whether in education, training or employment.

-The Jersey Women’s Refuge provide a safe place for women and children to go who are victims of domestic abuse.
+The Jersey Women’s Refuge provides a safe place for women and children who are victims of domestic abuse.

 They provide a 24-hour, confidential service, which offers practical and emotional support to women and children suffering from abuse.

-Sanctuary House provides accommodation and support to men who have reached a crisis in their lives and need help to get back into society.
-The men that they support can have a range of issues: Homelessness; economic hardship: domestic violence; mental health issues; family/relationship breakdown or addiction issues, be it gambling, drugs or alcohol.
+Sanctuary Trust provides accommodation and support to men who have reached a crisis in their lives and need help to get back into society.
+The men that they support can have a range of issues: homelessness; economic hardship: domestic violence; mental health issues; family/relationship breakdown or addiction issues, be it gambling, drugs or alcohol.

 Sanctuary Trust works across two sites and can accommodate a total of 24 men within the two properties.
 To help the men solve their own problems, achieve their goals and move back into society.